NCECA Helene Zucker Seeman Curatorial, Research, and Critical Writing Fellowship for Women

 Applications and all Letters of Recommendation must be submitted by October 9, 2019 (11:59pm EDT)

 The applicant must make a project proposal for use of the $2,000 award, and must submit additional materials as specified in the Application Process.
 One award in the amount of $2,000 will be given of which $1,000 (half the total amount) will be mailed upon return of the signed agreement.
-The award also includes a one-year membership with NCECA.
+The award also includes a one-year membership with NCECA and a complimentary 2020 conference pass.
 The Fellowship recipient will be notified of the selection in late 2019 and publicly announced during the closing ceremonies of the 2020 conference, in Richmond, Virginia, March 25-28.
 2020.
 The balance of $1,000 will be sent following completion of a project report, once it has been reviewed and approved.
 Final fellowship report is due by December 31, 2020.

 Helene is probably best known for building an internationally acclaimed art collection for the Prudential Companies, but she began building her own career in the late 1970s at the Louis K. Meisel Gallery in Soho.
 Bronx born and raised, with a newly minted Masters in Library Science and Archival Research, she landed a job as a receptionist, but her intelligence and energy moved her ahead quickly.
 It wasn’t long before she was the gallery’s director.
 While in that position, Helene researched and documented with Meisel and Gregory Battock “Photorealism,” a definitive description of what was, in 1980, a burgeoning new art movement.
 Helene was an accomplished writer authoring, “Soho: A Guide,” co-authored with Alanna Siegfried in 1978.
 The book was reviewed and well received by the N.Y.
 Times.
 Helene’s work was prescient, recognizing Soho as a thriving artists’ community long before it had been discovered by others and become the prototype for arts-driven urban revitalization that other cities have tried to emulate.